kittybwained/pcomm_scroll_mod/README.md

-# PCOMM Scroll wheel support mod
+# PCOMM Scroll wheel and double click support mod

 Adds support for using the scroll wheel as PF8/PF7 to IBM Personal Communications.
+Optionally also adds support for using double click as ENTER.
+This is already in PCOMM 12 through the Hotspots configuration, but it's implemented badly and slows down normal clicks considerably.
+This mod doesn't.

 This project was developed for PCOMM Version 12 (32-bit).
 It will likely not work on other versions, but shouldn't be too difficult to adapt.